50 Funniest Town Names Across Canada

 The story behind this curiously named fishing community is two-fold: firstly, the cove in which it’s set is shaped somewhat like a nose.
 Secondly, locals tell of a fisherman named Jerry who, while carrying his boat over the coast, was caught by a gust of wind and blown down a hill, busting up his nose in the process.
 It’s been called Jerrys Nose ever since—without the apostrophe, for reasons unknown.

-Find out why Newfoundland is such a kind province.
+Find out why Newfoundland is the kindest province.

 Blow Me Down, Newfoundland and Labrador